Generation for Lagrangian cobordisms in Weinstein manifolds: Introduction

-We have mentioned that stable $\infty$-categories are spectral analogous of pretriangulated dg-categories, or of pretriangulated $A_\infty$-categories, which are all (by definition) linear over $\ZZ$.

-However, spectral algebra is typically a richer home for invariants than homological algebra (which in this analogy is algebra over rings in the usual sense).
+Spectral algebra is typically a richer home for invariants than homological algebra.
 Accordingly, it is expected that $\lag_\Lambda(M)$ is a richer invariant than the partially wrapped Fukaya category.
 For example, we have the following conjecture from~\cite{nadler-tanaka}:

 \begin{conjecture} For any choice of Liouville $M$, of $\Lambda \subset M$, and of $\cB$, we have that $\lag^{\cB}_\Lambda(M)$ is linear over $\cL^\cB$.

 Further, suppose that $\Lambda$ is obtained as the union of $\core(M)$ and the Liouville flow of a stop.
 Then there is an equivalence \eqnn \lag^{\cB}_{\Lambda}(M) \tensor_{\cL^\cB} H\ZZ \simeq \cW_\Lambda(M) \eqnd to the partially wrapped Fukaya category of $M$ with stop $\Lambda \cap \del_\infty M$. \end{conjecture}